Generic Name: crofelemer

 Most patients were male (85%).
 The percentage of patients that were Caucasian was 46%; the percentage of patients that were African-American was 32%.
 The median age was 45 years with a range of 21 to 68 years.

-Most patients received concomitant protease inhibitors (PI) during the double-blind period (Table 2).
-The most frequently used ARTs in each group were tenofovir/emtricitabine, ritonavir, and lopinavir/ritonavir.
+Most patients received concomitant protease inhibitors during the double-blind period (Table 2).
+The most frequently used anti-retroviral therapies in the Mytesi 125 mg and placebo groups were tenofovir/emtricitabine, ritonavir, and lopinavir/ritonavir.

 (N = 136)n (%)

 |Any protease inhibitor||87 (64)||97 (70)|